U.S. Added 273,000 Jobs Last Month, But Economists Brace For Coronavirus Impact

 The pace of hiring in February was higher than the previous three months, in which employers added an average of 239,000 jobs.
 But there was little sign of the coronavirus contagion that's triggered a widespread selloff in the stock market.

-The Dow Jones Industrial Average dropped nearly 970 points on Thursday.
-The blue chip index has fallen 11.6% from its peak in early February.
+The Dow Jones Industrial Average dropped nearly 970 points on Thursday and was down about 500 points Friday morning.
+The blue chip index has fallen about 13% from its peak in early February.
 The S&P 500 index and the Nasdaq have each tumbled more than 10% from their recent highs.
 Futures markets point to further declines on Friday.

 Loading...